7:00AM to 5:00PM

 In other cases, you may take off the burner cap and clean the igniter by rubbing a little bit of alcohol on the dirty area.
 Ensure that the liquid has dried off completely before putting back the burner cap, and it should be good to go.

 One sound that does call for trouble is when the gas cooktop makes a whining sound due to a problem maintaining proper gas pressure.
-This usually points to a fault in the gas regulator, and in most instances, it needs to be fixed by a professional.
+The problematic gas pressure usually points to a fault in the gas regulator, and in most instances, it needs to be fixed by a professional.

 Even without the sound, you may notice issues with the regulator, as the burners give out a weak flame.
 We recommend contacting the brand’s customer care to book an appointment with them to fix your gas cooktop.
 They usually replace the faulty regulator with a new one to ensure no gas leakage while maintaining uniform pressure.